RNG42/NoitaSeedChanger/README.md

 Supports **STEAM** releases by default.
 For GoG or itch.io releases you need to add the needed data to the VersionData.xml.

-To add compatibility by yourself to the VersionData.xml you need the following:
+To add compatibility by yourself to add a new <Data> tag to the VersionData.xml:

 The hash for your current Noita version can be found in the installation folder: "..\Noita\_version_hash.txt"